Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 The next step is to set up our networks.

-Since there is not format provided when, we will set it up like this
+Since there's no format provided, we will set it up like this

 >More can information on Hardhat config can be found [Here](https://hardhat.org/config/)